 “Some insight I got, especially from teachers sharing their own experiences, is that plans can change, and that’s not bad.
 It’s part of life and it’s important to be flexible,” said Zwierzchowski

 By the end of the day, many students left feeling more informed and confident about their future decisions.
-Whether they plan to attend college, enter the workforce, or explore other options, College and Career Day offered students the resources they need to begin shaping their futures.
+Whether they plan to attend college, enter the workforce, or explore other options, College and Career Day offers students the resources they need to begin shaping their futures.

-“Students can continue to explore their particular interests relating to their careers, college choices and particular field of interest,” said Counselor John Hill.
+“Students can continue to explore their particular interests relating to their careers, college choices, and particular field of interest,” said Counselor John Hill.
 “If they have any further questions or need any additional assistance, their school counselors are happy to assist in this process.”